sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - nlp-table.md

 **Limitations**

-- Can impact performance, to a similar extent as the the OCR preprocessor.
+- Can have a moderate impact on performance.
 For more information, see [Optimizing extraction performance](doc:performance).
 - Suited to tables that have a header row, where each row is a data element.
 Not suited to tables where the header is in the first column and the columns are data elements.
 - Doesn't support tables that span pages.